 What are the types of acne?

-All of our pores contain a hair follicle and a sebaceous gland, which produces sebum, our skin’s natural oil.
-The body is constantly regenerating and shedding dead cells, but when those dead skin cells get trapped within the sebum of our skin, they combine to create noninflammatory acne.
-These are those black and white bumps on your skin — otherwise known as blackheads and whiteheads.
+All types of acne start inside the pores, which contain a hair follicle and a sebaceous gland that produces sebum, our skin’s natural oil.
+The body is constantly regenerating and shedding dead cells, but when those dead skin cells get trapped within the sebum of our skin, they combine to create non-inflammatory acne.
 If bacteria is present on the skin, it can combine with the dead cells and oil and cause an infection, otherwise known as inflammatory acne.

 This type of acne, also called comedones, are simply clogged pores.
 You probably know them as blackheads and whiteheads, maybe even as the building blocks of acne.